artisan-roaster-scope/artisan/_pages/faq.md

 ## Viewing

-**How to display the RoR instead of the temperature at the cursor position next to the time in the top line coordiinate widget?**
+**How to display the RoR instead of the temperature at the cursor position next to the time in the top line coordinate widget?**
-: Just press the `d` key to toggle between temperature and RoR readings show RoR instead of C in under coordinates
+: Just press the `d` key to toggle between temperature and RoR readings.

 **How can I activate cross-lines at the cursor position?**
-: Just press the key t to toggle cross-lines and move the mouse.
+: Just press the key t (Ctrl+Shift+t on Windows) to toggle cross-lines and move the mouse.
 While cross-lines are active you can [place a start point and drag while holding the mouse button](https://artisan-roasterscope.blogspot.com/2017/12/artisan-v12.html){:target="_blank"} to measure the deltas between the current position and the start point.

 **What does the unit `C*min` for the AUC denote?**
-: The [area–under–the-curve (AUC)](https://artisan-roasterscope.blogspot.com/2016/11/area-under-curve-auc.html){:target="_blank"} measures the area between a given base temperature (here in C) and the BT curve over a certain period.
-Thus the unit of AUC is the temperature unit multiplied by the time unit (minutes).
+: The [area–under–the-curve (AUC)](https://artisan-roasterscope.blogspot.com/2016/11/area-under-curve-auc.html){:target="_blank"} measures the area between a given base temperature and the BT curve over a certain period.
+Thus the unit of AUC is the temperature unit (always in degrees `C`) multiplied by the time unit (minutes).

 **What are those `CM` readings shown in the time axis label about?**
 : [This is a pair of values indicating how good your profiles ET and BT curves match the ones of the background template.](https://artisan-roasterscope.blogspot.com/2019/05/how-close.html){:target="_blank"} Better matches get lower `CM` values.
 The measure is named by the initials of the roasting operation, [Casino Mocca](https://casinomocca.com/){:target="_blank"}, that first suggested it.

-**Can I change the z-order of curves?**
+**Can I change which curve is drawn on top?**
-: The drawing order of curves is fixed and follows the one of the LCDs.
+: The drawing order of curves is fixed and follows the order of the LCDs.
 However, the order of the ET/BT LCDs can be swapped in the Device Assignment dialog (menu `Config > Device`) and the order of the RoR LCDs can be swapped in the Curves dialog (menu `Config > Curves`, first tab).
 Besides this you can hide curves temporarily by a click to their legend entry (activate the legend in the Axis dialog accessible via menu `Config > Axis`) to see what is behind.